kdVincler/NeXess-frontend/README.md

 1. Donwload or clone this repository

-2. In the root directory of this repository (i.e. the same folder this README file is in) create a file called `env.properties` and set it to your laptop's current IP address as shown below (can be achieved with opening the created `env.properties` file in any text editor)
+2. In the root directory of this repository (i.e. the same folder this README file is in) create a file called `env.properties` and in it declare & set a variable called `IP_ADDRESS` to your laptop's current IP address as shown below (can be achieved with opening the created `env.properties` file in any text editor)

    ```kotlin
    IP_ADDRESS="YOUR_IP_ADDRESS_HERE"